Amway is one of the most known MLM companies operating for more than 60 years.

-It would not surprise me either, if you have been contacted by your classmate you have not seen for 10 years, saying he/she has a great business opportunity for you;
+It would not surprise me, that you have been contacted by a classmate you have not seen for 10 years, offering you a great business opportunity.

 This is usually how it begins – the probability that he/she is involved in MLM is high, and maybe with Amway as one of the largest (if not the largest) companies within the MLM industry